tensorflow/tensorflow/tensorflow/docs_src/performance/xla/operation_semantics.md

 Dilation of the rhs is also called atrous convolution.
 For more details, see `tf.nn.atrous_conv2d`.
 Dilation of the lhs is also called transposed convolution.
 For more details, see `tf.nn.conv2d_transpose`.

+The `feature_group_count` argument (default value 1) can be used for grouped convolutions. `feature_group_count` needs to be a divisor of both the input and the output feature dimension.
+If `feature_group_count` is greater than 1, it means that conceptually the input and output feature dimension and the `rhs` output feature dimension are split evenly into `feature_group_count` many groups, each group consisting of a consecutive subsequence of features.
+The input feature dimension of `rhs` needs to be equal to the `lhs` input feature dimension divided by `feature_group_count` (so it already has the size of a group of input features).
+The i-th groups are used together to compute `feature_group_count` many separate convolutions.
+The results of these convolutions are concatenated together in the output feature dimension.

+For depthwise convolution the `feature_group_count` argument would be set to the input feature dimension, and the filter would be reshaped from `[filter_height, filter_width, in_channels, channel_multiplier]` to `[filter_height, filter_width, 1, in_channels * channel_multiplier]`.
+For more
+details, see `tf.nn.depthwise_conv2d`.

 The output shape has these dimensions, in this order: